blemli/windows11/README.md

 - Your input might be required

 ## opininons
-To help you decide if you should use this Script here are some of my opinions that inform it:
+To help you decide if you should use this Script here are some of my opinions that formed it:
 - Unclutter: I don't need 10 (bad) ways to do something, just one good one
 - A Time and a Place: Start-Menu  for Programs, TaskBar only for *running* programs, Desktop only for files
-- avoid microsoft login at all cosast: Its my device, I don't want to authenticate with microsoft to install stuff. ergo no Store!
+- avoid microsoft login at all cost: Its my device, I don't want to authenticate with microsoft to install stuff. ergo no Store!
 - convention > configuration.
 Uniformity makes working fast and breezy

-## content
+## repo content
 - [Microsoft.PowerShell_profile.ps1](assets/Microsoft.PowerShell_profile.ps1) Powershell Profile
 - [policies.json](assets/policies.json) Firefox Configuration
 - [Win10-Initial-Setup-Script](Win10-Initial-Setup-Script\Win10.psm1) Many useful functions